NeuralNetworkVerification/Marabou/README.md

 ### Jupyter notebook using Python interface
 An example jupyter notebook is available at ...
 It is ready to run assuming the python interface is build and the jupyter and python paths exported correctly.

-Related projects
+Acknowledgments
 -----------------------------------------------------------------------------
+Marabou is sponsored by NSF, DARPA, Intel, Siemens, Ford, GE.

-Marabou is used for a number of flagship projects at [Stanford's AISafety center](http://aisafety.stanford.edu).
+Marabou is used in a number of flagship projects at [Stanford's AISafety center](http://aisafety.stanford.edu).

 People
 -----------------------------------------------------------------------------